ankidroid/Anki-Android/FAQ.md

 # Installing AnkiDroid

 ## After installing the latest version of AnkiDroid, it starts crashing
 Please first try uninstalling / re-installing the application, as this often fixes such problems.
-If the issue persists, see the [bug reports help page](Help#Bug_Reports_and_Feature_Requests.md).
+If the issue persists, see the [bug reports help page](https://ankidroid.org/docs/help.html).

 ## I cannot find AnkiDroid on Android Market.
 Is the app restricted in some way?

-No AnkiDroid is not restricted in any way, see the [installation guide](Installation.md) for help with installing.
+No AnkiDroid is not restricted in any way, see the [[installation guide|Installation]] for help with installing.

 ## I don't like the last update of AnkiDroid, how can I return to a previous version?

-All versions are available as APK files, see the [installation guide](Installation#APK.md).
+All versions are available as APK files, see the [[installation guide|Installation]].
 Don't forget to [let us know](https://code.google.com/p/ankidroid/issues) what bothers you, and we will try to fix it.

 ## How do I upgrade from version 1.x?
 If you wish to upgrade from an old (2012 and older) 1.x version of AnkiDroid, please read the official [1.x upgrading instructions](http://code.google.com/p/ankidroid/wiki/Upgrading).